lithops-cloud/lithops/docs/source/compute_config/gcp_functions.md

 5. Click on *Create Service Account*.
 Name the service account `lithops-executor` or similar.
 Then click on *Create*.

 6. Add the following roles to the service account:
    - Service Accounts --> Service Account User
    - Cloud Functions --> Cloud Functions Admin
    - Pub/Sub --> Pub/Sub Admin
    - Cloud Storage --> Storage Admin

 7. Click on *Continue* and *Done*.
-Next, access the newly created service account, and click on the *keys* tab.
+Next, access the newly created service account and click on the *Keys* tab.
 Click on *Add key*.
 Select *JSON* and then *Create*.
-Download the JSON file to a secure location in you computer.
+Download the JSON file to a secure location on your computer.

 8. Enable the **Cloud Build API** : Navigate to *APIs & services* tab on the menu.
 Click *ENABLE APIS AND SERVICES*.
 Look for "Cloud Build API" at the search bar.
 Click *Enable*.